jemstedt/Baking/2021-11-17-Second bread in new oven.md

----
-title: "Second bread in the new oven"
+# Second bread in the new oven
-excerpt: "Still looking good"
-categories:
-  - Crafts
----

 ## Day 1: Feeding sourdough starter
 ### Feeding the starter during the evening day 1